Batman.Object

 Calls all previously attached handlers on the event with name

-.
-All handlers will receive the passedarguments
+key.
+All handlers will receive the passedarguments.Note: Calling

-.test 'event handlers are fired', -> results = [] dynamite = Batman.mixin {}, Batman.EventEmitter dynamite.on 'detonate', (noise) -> results.push "detonated with noise #{noise}" dynamite.fire 'detonate', "BOOM!" equal results[0], "detonated with noise BOOM!"
+firedoesn't guarantee the event will fire since firing can be prevented withprevent.test 'event handlers are fired', -> results = [] dynamite = Batman.mixin {}, Batman.EventEmitter dynamite.on 'detonate', (noise) -> results.push "detonated with noise #{noise}" dynamite.fire 'detonate', "BOOM!" equal results[0], "detonated with noise BOOM!" -

 hasEvent(key : string) : boolean